 Sean Langan is a British journalist and documentary filmmaker who works in dangerous and volatile situations; environments noted for war, conflict and civil unrest, from Latin America to Iraq to Zimbabwe, and most recently from Afghanistan where he made the award winning films ‘Fighting the Taliban’ and ‘Meeting the Taliban’ in 2007.
 In March 2008, whilst working on a film for Channel 4, Sean Langan was kidnapped in the Afghanistan-Pakistan border region, by a group associated with the Taliban after trying to make contact with Al-Qaeda’s second in command.
 He was freed three months later (21st June 2008) after his family had negotiated his release.

-It all kicks off at 6pm, Tuesday 6th May, Jetlag Bar, 125 Cleveland Street, Fitzrovia, W1t 6QB (see map).
+It all kicks off at 6pm, Tuesday 27th May, Jetlag Bar, 125 Cleveland Street, Fitzrovia, W1t 6QB (see map).
 Entry is free!
+BUT registration is required – click here to secure your place.
 Drinks and snacks will be available to purchase at the bar.